helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 <img src="media/image83.png" style="width:5.38889in;height:1.12986in" />

-**P9.12**: The reaction below shows the synthesis of glucose-UDP, an important intermedia/OCBE_IIte in carbohydrate biosynthesis.
+**P9.12**: The reaction below shows the synthesis of glucose-UDP, an important intermediate in carbohydrate biosynthesis.
 Notice that UTP (instead of ATP) is the phosphate donor.
 Identify the by-product denoted below by a question mark.